 - Personality changes

-Some of the psychological symptoms of dementia can be disturbing to the person experiencing them and their loved ones.
-Watching a loved one struggle with dementia can be heartbreaking.
-They might not remember who you are or the memories you’ve shared.
-Remember that dementia is a condition that affects many people in their later years, and just because your loved one doesn’t remember something significant, doesn’t mean they don’t value it.
-It means that their condition has memory loss.
+Some of the psychological symptoms of dementia can be difficult to witness for their loved ones and to manage for the person experiencing them.
+Watching a loved one living with dementia can be extremely painful.
+They might not remember who you are or the memories and recent events you have shared.
+Remember that dementia is a condition that affects many people in their later years and in daily life from there on.
+Just because your loved one does not remember something significant does not mean they do not value these precious moments.
 You can still treasure the memories you have together.

 Causes of Dementia

-Dementia and traumatic brain injury are linked.
-Head injuries can contribute to or cause dementia in people.
+Dementia and traumatic brain injury (TBI) are linked.
+Head injuries can contribute to or cause people to develop dementia.
 Extensive research has been conducted on the link between dementia and TBI, and there is a correlation between the two conditions.
-People who have traumatic brain injury are at severe risk for developing Alzheimer's disease or another condition that has dementia as a symptom.
+People who have had a traumatic brain injury are at severe risk for developing early onset Alzheimer's disease or another condition that has dementia as a symptom.